We will never email, text or call you and ask for a one-time code, password, or other security information you’ve set up

 - Get in touch with the Information Commissioner’s Office (ICO) by calling 0303 123 1113.

-Remember, if someone calls you saying they're from O2 and they ask for personal information on-time codes, passwords and PINs, including bank details, make sure you check who they are first.
+Remember, if someone calls you saying they're from O2 and they ask for personal information, one-time codes, passwords and PINs, including bank details, make sure you check who they are first.
 Ask where they're calling from and take a number to call them back.
 If you have any doubts, call us to check - these could be nuisance calls, so see our advice on what to do about them.

 Think a fraudster might have access to your O2 account?
 See our fraud advice, and report it to us straight away.